ansible/ansible-documentation/docs/docsite/rst/dev_guide/style_guide/grammar_punctuation.rst

 Capitalization
 ^^^^^^^^^^^^^^
-If it's not a real product, service, or department at Ansible, don't capitalize it.
+If it is not a real product, service, or department at Ansible, don't capitalize it.
 Not even if it seems important.
 Capitalize only the first letter of the first word in headlines.

 Colon
 ^^^^^